-Chewacla State Park in Auburn has several structures built by the CCC.
-One of the most interesting is a stone dam (below).
+DeSoto State Park in Fort Payne has several structures built by the CCC.
+One of the most interesting is an unfinished stone bridge.
 It is believed that the project ended when the young CCC workers left to fight in World War II.